 Can you do anything to help your chances of success with IVF?

-We mentioned earlier in this article that there are no guarantees of success with IVF.
+We mentioned earlier in this article that there are no guarantees of success with In Vitro Fertilization.
 Still, many people would argue that there are in fact things you can do to increase your odds of success.

 These things may include: